tonymet/gcloud-go/README.md

 ```

 ### Example Build
-For use inside docker images, copy the pre-built binary using the command `COPY --image=`
+For use inside docker images, copy the pre-built binary using the command `COPY --from=`
 You can run the command inside your scripts by calling `/gcloud-go`

 ```